Marianne-J/Data-Structures-Tutorial/queues.md

 ## Try it Yourself

-using [this](python_files\queue_tiy.py) Python script, try finishing the Queue class and implementing it to satisfy the test cases.
+Using [this](python_files\queue_tiy.py) Python script, try finishing the Queue class and implementing it to satisfy the test cases.

 You may find the example code [here](python_files\queue_ex.py).